AarshBatra/biteSizedAQ/README.md

 ------------------------------------------------------------------------

+## Project 11: Different Approaches, Consistent Findings: How Researchers Measure Air Pollution’s Toll on Life

+- Read the blog here.

+- Rmd for the blog can be found in the project’s respective folder number.
+Here is a quick link to access it.

 ## Project 10: biteSizedVisual \#3 - Air Quality Data Deficit: 45% of Nations Either Don’t Monitor or Monitor but Don’t Share Any Data

 - See the Visual and blog